stackhost/support-database/02.stack-cockpit/02.email/01.email-accounts/docs.en.md

 Here you can created, modify and delete email accounts for your domain.

 !
-For security resons, once you set a new password you can not retreive it, you can only change it again.
+For security reasons, once you set a new password you can not retreive it, you can only change it again.

 ![](email_accounts.JPG)